The history of hemp

 What is the origin of hemp cultivation?

-Hemp cultivation originated in Central Asia, with archaeological evidence suggesting it was first grown around 8,000 BCE.
-It then spread to China and the Middle East, becoming one of the earliest domesticated crops.
+Hemp cultivation began in Central Asia, with archaeological evidence dating back to around 8,000 BCE.
+It spread to regions such as China and the Middle East, where it became one of the earliest domesticated crops.

 How was hemp used historically?

-Historically, hemp was used for making textiles, ropes, and paper, with records dating back to ancient China.
-It was also used in shipbuilding and as a food source across various civilisations.
+Historically, hemp was used for producing textiles, ropes, and paper.
+Records from ancient China show it was also vital in shipbuilding and as a source of food and fibre.

 How did hemp contribute to maritime endeavours?